 Although the legal requirements are five years for rentals and ten years for other properties, you may decide that some homes need more regular check-ups.
 If any remedial work is required, you’ll advise the homeowner to take immediate action.
 If the report doesn’t find any issues, no further work will be required.

-What to charge for an EICR
+6. What can I charge for an EICR?

 Generally, you can charge anywhere from £150 to £300, but there are several factors to consider before calculating cost.
 For example, your charge will depend on the type and size of the property.
 A one-bed flat is going to be easier and faster to inspect than a four-bed house.
 Charge accordingly.